 Program overview

 Are you interested in pursuing a career in firefighting?
 The Fire Protection Engineering Technician (FPN) program is a two-year diploma that lays the groundwork for a successful career in firefighting or as a fire protection engineering technician.
 This program covers essential topics such as the introduction to the fire service, firefighter fitness, and building/fire code analysis.
-Students will also engage in hands-on experiential learning, focusing on technical rescue, wildland firefighting, and fire alarm and suppression systems.
-This diploma not only provides a solid foundation in fire protection principles but also opens pathways to further education, including a transfer option into the Firefighter, Pre-Service Education and Training program, which is a preferred qualification for many firefighter applications in Ontario.
+Students will engage in hands-on experiential learning, focusing on technical rescue, wildland firefighting, and fire alarm and suppression systems.
+After the first semester, students can choose a specialized stream in fire alarm and suppression system design and maintenance.
+Graduates can also transfer into the Firefighter, Pre-Service Education and Training program, which is a preferred qualification for many firefighter applications in Ontario.

 Program structure

-The Fire Protection Engineering Technician program is designed to be completed in 4 semesters (2 years).
-The program is delivered in a hybrid format, combining both online and in-person learning experiences.
+The Fire Protection Engineering Technician program is designed to be completed in 4 semesters (2 years), providing a comprehensive education in fire protection principles.
+The program is offered in a hybrid delivery format, combining online coursework with in-person learning.
 Key features of the program structure include:

 Featured Experiences

-• Indoor and outdoor lab-based subjects that emphasize real-world applications.
+• Indoor and outdoor lab-based subjects that require the use of industry-standard health and safety equipment

-• Experiential learning in technical rescue and wildland firefighting.
+• Experiential learning opportunities in technical rescue and wildland firefighting

 Career Options

-Graduates of the Fire Protection Engineering Technician program can explore a range of career options in Canada, including:
+Graduates of the Fire Protection Engineering Technician program can explore a variety of career options in Canada, including:

-• Wildland Firefighter: Specializes in combating wildfires, often in remote areas, requiring specialized training and skills.
+• Wildland Firefighter: Specializes in fighting fires in forested and rural areas, often in remote locations.

-• Fire and Life Safety Public Educator: Focuses on educating the community about fire safety and prevention strategies.
+• Fire and Life Safety Public Educator: Educates the public on fire safety practices and prevention strategies.

-• Fire Engineering Technician: Works on the design and implementation of fire protection systems in buildings.
+• Fire Engineering Technician: Works on the design and implementation of fire protection systems and safety measures.

-• Fire Alarm Technician: Installs, maintains, and repairs fire alarm systems to ensure they function correctly in emergencies.
+• Fire Alarm Technician: Installs, maintains, and repairs fire alarm systems to ensure compliance with safety regulations.

-• Fire Safety Plan Designer: Develops comprehensive fire safety plans for various facilities, ensuring compliance with regulations.
+• Fire Safety Plan Designer: Develops comprehensive fire safety plans for buildings and facilities.

-• Fire Extinguisher Technician: Responsible for inspecting, maintaining, and servicing fire extinguishers to ensure they are operational.
+• Fire Extinguisher Technician: Inspects, maintains, and services fire extinguishers to ensure they are operational.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.